 Home to all-luxury suite hotel, The Darling – the only hotel in NSW to be awarded a Forbes 5-Star rating (and recognised for four consecutive years), it also features the award-winning $100-million The Star Event Centre.
 We’ve played host to major domestic and international acts since 2013, such as the AACTA Awards, the ARIA Awards, and world-renowned musical talents – Coldplay, Ricky Martin, Tina Arena, and Alicia Keys.
 International nightclub Marquee adds a further musical dimension.

-The Star’s signature dining portfolio boasts some of Australia’s most highly awarded bars and restaurants including Momofuku Seiōbo, the Japanese-inspired Sokyo, famed steakhouse BLACK Bar & Grill, local seafood favourite, Flying Fish and CHUUKA – our first off-property restaurant located on the iconic Jones Bay Wharf.
+The Star’s signature dining portfolio boasts some of Australia’s most highly awarded bars and restaurants including the Japanese-inspired Sokyo, famed steakhouse BLACK Bar & Grill, local seafood favourite and Flying Fish.
 In addition to its signature restaurants, The Star has opened Cucina Porto, a casual Italian dining experience, and Bar Tikram, a Middle Eastern concept – marking the first of several new dining establishments set to open in the near future.

 These projects form part of a $500 million capital works investment program across the property which include upgrades to our hotels, bars and restaurants and entertainment facilities.